 Forward snowballing looks forward in the literature.
 It takes relevant articles and looks for newer articles that have cited them.

-Useful Databases for forward snowballing are:
+Useful resources for forward snowballing are:

 Backward snowballing looks backwards in the literature.
 It takes relevant articles and looks at their reference lists for other articles that might be relevant.